 The town hasn't been the same since the war.

 In this sentence, the prepositional phrase since the war indicates a temporal relationship between the verb phrase hasn't been the same and the object war.

 The family survived despite the accident.

 he prepositional phrase despite the accident in this sentence indicates a logical relationship between the survival of the family and the accident.

-The following table lists the most commonly used prepositions in English.
+The following chart lists the most commonly used prepositions in English:

 There are no rules that govern how much nouns and verbs can be modified in English.
 Often writers employ prepositional phrases excessively, creating an almost comical effect in an attempt at over clarification.
 The following sentence implements a string of propositional phrases to modify the verb stood.

 The old farmhouse stood for years, after the revolution, by the fork in the road, beyond the orange grove, over the wooden bridge, at the farthest edge of the family's land, toward the great basin, down in the valley, under the old mining town, outside the city's limits, and past the end of the county maintained road.

 Prepositional phrases, in theory, can modify sentences infinitely.
 Therefore, it is important for writers to understand their form and function in order to make appropriate stylistic choices.